 We have no reason to doubt that LinkedIn believes this.
 Algorithmic systems are complex, and the people building them may not frame distribution differences as a "penalty."

 The data tells a different story, though.
 In 34 out of 37 months across 900,000+ posts, content with external links reached fewer people than equivalent content without links.
-The gap widened from a 5% difference in 2023 to a 41% difference in 2025.
+The gap widened from a 5% difference in 2023 to a 42% difference in 2025, and the difference is statistically significant in every year we measured (p < 0.001).

 Whether you call it a penalty, a preference, or a side effect of engagement-weighted distribution, the outcome for publishers is the same: putting a link in your LinkedIn post will, on average, reduce how many people see it.